 In Southampton I worked with a local printing company, Trojan Mail, and working with them has proven to be very educational as well.
 This was an environment where I could see the difference between CMYK printing and RGB.
 I could see what my bleeds and safe zones were needed for, and I could understand more about what errors in print relate to what errors in design.
 I also got a real good look at the pricing of print, and learned how to give competitive printing prices in order to attract design clients.

 In 2017 I took on a full time Graphic Designer position at Mailboxes ETC Winchester.
 Having three in house printing machines, guillotines and binders, it is here I got a very intimate understanding of the printing industry.
 This being the very first time I had to design for print books and booklets, I also learned how to use Adobe Indesign and CutePDF.
 In my first twelve months at MBE I designed and printed to finish twelve Books, dozens of cards, and a myriad of promotional materials.

-At the moment I live and work in Winchester.
+At the moment I live and work in Bournemouth.